enifmada/EMSel/README.md

 # EMSel
 Code accompanying Fine and Steinrücken (2024).
 We provide the ability to simulate (`simulate_data.py`) and analyze (`run_emsel.py`) a time-series allele frequency dataset under multiple modes of selection (additive, dominant, recessive, over/underdominance, general diploid), as well as the data and code to reproduce the figures from our paper.

+## Installation

+To use EMSel, either clone this repository or download it as a .zip file.
+EMSel was developed in Python 3.8, so running it in a standalone environment is encouraged.
+A list of additional packages needed is in `requirements.txt`; to install everything needed, run the command `pip install -r requirements.txt`.

 ## Running EMSel

 To run EMSel (via `run_emsel.py`), you must have either a CSV file or a VCF file.